luannt0801/luannt0801/README.md

 <h3 align="center">About me ... </h3>

-- 👦 A student at the School of Electrical Engineering, Hanoi University of Science and Technology | **Talented Engineer in Electronics and Telecommunications - Class of 65.**
+- 👦 A student at the School of Electrical Engineering, Hanoi University of Science and Technology | **Talented Engineer in Electronics and Telecommunications.**

 - :computer: **Future Internet Laboratory**